ap4347/2102/docs/10-Lecture.md

 Today we will start learning the Tidyverse family of packages by introducing the `dplyr` package.

-We will be working with a `nyc_flights` data set that provides information about flights departed New York City in 2013 (the data set is available on Courseworks).
+We will be working with `nyc_flights` data set that provides information about flights departed New York City in 2013 (the data set is available on Courseworks).
 It contains 336 776 observations (rows) and 19 variables (columns).
 Let's import this data set into R: